lmas/thesis/thesis.typ

 This is an attempt at evaluating the possible usefulness of running data analysis directly on smart sensors.
-The method of anomaly detection will revolve around the Matrix Profile, as introduced by _Yeh et al._ @matrix, which is a family of algorithms that can be used for detecting discord anomalies, among other uses.
+The method of anomaly detection will revolve around the Matrix Profile, as introduced by _Yeh et al._ @yeh, which is a family of algorithms that can be used for detecting discord anomalies, among other uses.
 They also note that "time series discords are known to be very competitive as novelty/anomaly detectors."

 The Matrix Profile is a simple algorithm with claims of being easily scaleable
-@matrix and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
+@yeh and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
 #highlight[
 And being a simple algorithm the Matrix Profile might also be able to run on